Road Safety Manual

 For the purpose of prioritising actions aimed at reducing crash frequency, a single average cost for all injury crashes is generally considered sufficient, particularly since it is difficult to predict the specific severities of accidents that might be prevented.

 Costs are always based on average values, and in some countries, are also determined for broad road categories (e.g. urban, rural, freeway).
 The social cost of crashes provides an estimate of the economic burden that different crash and injury types place on the economy.
-For illustrative purposes, an example of costs by road category and accident severity for the UK in 2012 is shown in Table 11.5.
+For illustrative purposes, an example of costs by road category and accident severity for the UK in 2012 is shown in Table 11.7.

-It can be seen that costs increase from built-up roads to non-built-up roads to freeways, indicating the effect of greater speeds on crash severity levels.
+Costs increase from built-up roads to non-built-up roads to freeways, indicating the effect of greater speeds on crash severity levels.
 It can also be seen that there are approximately ten-fold increases in costs between severity levels.
 That is, the cost of a slight crash is about ten times that of a damage only crash, a serious crash is about ten times that of a slight crash, and a fatal crash is about ten times that of a serious crash.

 Cost per casualty UK £ (US$)Cost per crash UK £ (US$)

-Table 11.5: Example average costs of crashes (UK, 2012 values)
+Table 11.7: Example average costs of crashes (UK, 2012 values)

 Crash/casualty typeAll roadsUrban roadsRural roadsMotorwaysAll roads